 Direct Deposit of Paychecks

 Be careful if you have your paychecks directly deposited.
-A creditor CAN take that money from your bank account even if you make less than $330 a week.
-However, if you take home less than $330 a week, you will be able to get the money back after a court hearing.
-TIP: Instead of getting your pay directly deposited, it might be a good idea to get a paper paycheck.
+A creditor CAN take that money from your bank account even if you make less than $348 a week ($360/wk in 2015).
+However, if you take home less than $348 a week ($360/wk in 2015), you will be able to get the money back after a court hearing.
+Instead of getting your pay directly deposited, it might be a good idea to get a paper paycheck.

 You might want to think about bankruptcy if: